qschwagle/QSLibrary/game_tfe/README.md

 This project uses GLFW under the zlib/libpng license.

-Portions of this software are copyright © 2002-2006 Marcus Geelnard and copyright © 2006-2019 Camilla Löwy.
-All rights reserved.
+Portions of this software are copyright 2002-2006 Marcus Geelnard and copyright 2006-2019 Camilla Löwy.

 The specific version is GLFW 3.3.8 of this writing.